sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-google-login/index.md

 Now that your Google Sign-In project is all set up, a corresponding _identity provider client_ will need to be configured for your marketplace.
-This will tell Flex that your users will be allowed to log into your marketplace using the Google Sign-In you just created.
+This will tell Sharetribe that your users will be allowed to log into your marketplace using the Google Sign-In you just created.
 The information stored in an IdP client is used to verify a token obtained from Google when a user logs in.

 An identity provider client can be configure with the following steps: